Anhui: History

+Map of the Anhui Province of the Qing Empire at c.
+1:1,000,000 scale.

 There are many historical sites located in the province dating to the pre-imperial period.
 The culture of northern Anhui was associated with that of the North China Plain, together with what is now Henan, northern Jiangsu, and southern Shandong.
 Central Anhui was densely populated, and consisted of the fertile Huai River watershed.
 Contrastingly, southern Anhui was closer to Jiangxi and southern Jiangsu; the hills in the southeastern part of the province formed a unique cultural sphere.
 After the Qin dynasty unified China in 221 BC, the territory of modern Anhui belonged to different prefectures, including Jiujiang, Zhang, Tang, and Sishui.
 The lands became part of the Yang, Yu, and Xu prefectures during the Han dynasty (202 BC – 220 AD).
 During the Three Kingdoms era (222–280), Anhui was dominated at various times by Eastern Wu and Cao Wei.
 By the Song dynasty (960–1279), the economy and culture of area was flourishing.
 Anhui became part of the province of Henan during the Yuan dynasty (1271–1368); during the Ming dynasty the area was directly administrated by the imperial capital in Nanjing.

 Anhui and Jiangsu were merged into one province under the Qing dynasty (1644–1912) until 1666, during the reign of the Kangxi Emperor.
 It played an important role in the Self-Strengthening Movement led by Li Hongzhang during the later Qing.
 During this time, western weapons, factories and administrative theories were being introduced into China.
 Over the next 50 years, Anhui became one of the country's most radically liberal areas, with important 20th-century figures moving to the province, like the poet and diplomat Hu Shih, and Chen Duxiu, the founder of the Chinese Communist Party (CCP).